cwqt/stageup/apps/README.md

 This README will walk you through installing some key software we use:

-**Homebrew**: A software package management system that simplifies the installation of software on Apple's operating system.
+**Homebrew**: A software package management system that simplifies the installation of software on macOS

 **Git**: A version control system to track file changes.